-Channel Enablement and the Buyer’s Journey
+Channel Incentives, Channel Enablement, and the Buyer’s Journey

-The evolution of the buyers journey is leading to enormous changes in the channel and the channel enablement that vendors provide.
+The evolution of the buyers journey is leading to enormous changes in channel incentives and the channel enablement that vendors provide.
 The digitally connected customer is driving a whole range of behavioral changes between vendors, partners and end-customers, especially when dealing with how end-customers obtain information and purchase products.

 Engaging throughout the customer’s buying cycle requires a completely different mindset, as buyers now expect B2B suppliers to be at the right (digital or physical) place, at the right time.
 Buyers of business products and services are online, in social channels, on YouTube, going to virtual events and evaluating options on their tablets and smartphones.
 For many product categories, buyers now put off talking with salespeople until they are ready for price quotes.
 According to Forrester, today’s buyers are 74% of the way through their journey before they reach out to the partner or vendor.